 Note: if you already have a FlexiHub account, skip step 2 and proceed to step 3

-Note: if some of your machines run Linux, download the app’s versions for it here
+Note: If some of your machines run Linux, download the app’s versions for it here

-- No need to buy additional hardware
+- No need in additional hardware

-- All the apps have free editions to test
+- All apps have complete trial versions

 Using KVM switch for keyboard and mouse splitting